 It’s very simple to adapt for a larger size, but be aware that your yarn quantity will vary.
 I do recommend the yarn that I used, or something similar in a heavier fingering weight.
 I did another sample in a light fingering weight and it came out a couple inches smaller.
 However, casting on another 24 stitches should do the trick to make the circumference closer to the pattern size.

-There is a video that I created on YouTube that is specific to this stitch technique for you (you can scroll down to the bottom of this post to view it or click here).
+There is a video that I created on YouTube that is specific to this stitch technique for you (you can click on the box below or click here to see it on YouTube).
 The German Twist Cast On works really well for this stitch, however you’re welcome to use preferred method; I just recommend that it’s a little stretchy.

 Height: 15 inches (38.1 cm)

-Click here for the video tutorial for the Cascading Waves Knit Stitch in the Round, scroll to the bottom of this post or visit: https://youtu.be/xcXDPf0umLU
+- Click here for the video tutorial for the Cascading Waves Knit Stitch in the Round, scroll to the top portion of this post or visit: https://youtu.be/xcXDPf0umLU

 K2tog: Knit 2 stitches together